ccadllc/cedi-circuitbreakers/readme/src/main/tut/README.md

 The cascading failure circuit breaker has a number of configurable parameters, each of which is described below.
 The circuit breaker settings are typically defined inline subordinate to the subsystem that use them in the application configuration.
-For example, for a DynamoDb client circuit breaker in a `terminal-persistence` library, they would be nested in the `dynamodb {  }` settings in the `terminal-persistence` reference.conf file.
+For example, for a DynamoDb client circuit breaker in a `persistence` library, they would be nested in the `dynamodb {  }` settings in the `persistence` reference.conf file.

 ```